 Sean Marriott entered the law following a career as an Engineer, and specialises in international commercial arbitrations and investment treaty arbitrations (including under LCIA, ICC, UNCITRAL, LMAA and ICSID rules) in the energy, resources, construction and infrastructure sectors, with a focus on offshore and onshore construction and mining arbitrations.

 Sean has advised principals, contractors, insurers, and vessel owners in construction and oil and gas matters in the UK, EMEA, Latin America, and Asia-Pacific.
-Sean's cases have involved offshore platforms including semi-submersibles, FPSOs, drillships, jack-ups, subsea pipelines and associated infrastructure, and Sean has also advised clients in maritime and transportation cases in the oil and gas sector.
-Sean has also in several mining arbirtations and electrical power generation and supply cases.
+Sean's cases have involved offshore platforms including semi-submersibles, FPSOs, drillships, jack-ups, subsea pipelines and associated infrastructure, and Sean has advised clients in maritime and transportation cases in the oil and gas sector.
+Sean has also advised in several mining arbirtations and electrical power generation and supply cases.

 - Global oil & gas contractor in two related international arbitrations arising out of:

 - a design and construction contract for an LNG loading jetty in Western Australia (UNCITRAL Rules, Perth seat; Western Australian governing law)

 - a consortium agreement for the construction of the same LNG loading jetty (ICC Rules, Singapore seat; Western Australian governing law)

 - Australian mining company in an ICSID arbitration against the Arab Republic of Egypt under the Australia-Egypt BIT

 - Lead contractor against subcontractor in an international arbitration concerning losses arising from delays in the construction of a first commercial production oil and gas facility in the Middle East, including issues of work sequencing and schedule management